wangazz/Prime-Generator/README.md

 # Prime-Generator
 Python script with functions for primality testing, prime generation, and Mersenne prime generation.

-The current program implements a trial division algorithm for primality testing.
+The current program implements a trial division algorithm for primality testing, and a Lucas-Lehmer algorithm for generating Mersenne primes.

-In future updates, I plan to implement:
-- Lucas-Lehmer primality testing (similar to Prime95)
+On a Microsoft Surface Book, this script generates the first 10,000 prime numbers in 4.78 seconds.
+The first 16 Mersenne primes are generated in under 30 seconds.

+Future updates may focus on:
+- Speed improvements
-- Support for generation of different classes of primes
+- Support for other types of primes

-- A factorisation algorithm to list the integer divisors of nonprimes
-- General improvements to computational complexity
+Known issues include:
+- 2 is not recognised as a prime number by the primality testing function and is hardwired into the generation algorithm